2020-2024 Timeline

 Jake Lancaster outside ‘Tiny’ on Camp Street

 23-year-old Beechworth born-and-bred Liv Cartledge and her photographer partner 27-year-old Jake Lancaster (above) open a small shop called Tiny at 14a Camp Street, specializing in coffee, jaffles, loaded hotdogs, donut waffles, gourmet sandwiches and, on selected evenings, a range of delicious cocktails.
-Unfortunately, the Covid-19 pandemic hits shortly after they open, but they persevere and begin offering a new ‘Tiny Eats’ delivery service throughout Beechworth from their shop (below).
+Unfortunately, the Covid-19 pandemic hits two weeks after they open, but they persevere and begin offering a new ‘Tiny Eats’ delivery service throughout Beechworth from their shop (below).
+In late 2021, Tiny is voted ‘Best Jaffle’ in Victoria (and third best in Australia) in Wotif’s 2021 ‘Uniquely Aussie Awards’.
+Their most popular jaffles include ‘Mr Beefy’ (pulled beef, cheddar cheese, pickled jalapeno and tiny sauce) and ‘Broc Your Socks Off’, a pesto and broccoli combination.

 With a passion for music and performing, Liv Cartledge begins busking on the streets of Beechworth as a 10-year-old and in 2015 is named winner of the Telstra ‘Road to Discovery’ talent program.
 At age 20 Liv releases the single “You Got Me High” closely followed by her EP “Timber”.
 She and her father Sean regularly perform together around North-East Victoria, until Sean’s suicide in 2104.
 In the wake if this tragedy, Liv’s mother Lisa Cartledge establishes the annual ‘Beechworth to Bright (B2B) Suicide Prevention Walk’ in 2019.
 The fundraising 75 km-walk follows the ‘Murray to the Mountains’ Rail Trail from Beechworth to Bright and will raise over $7,000 in its first year.